aws-samples/aws-modernization-workshop-sample/hugo-docs-content/_index.md

 # Modernization Workshop Documentation

-Welcome.
-Here you are going to learn to plan, build, and launch an AWS Modernization Workshop.
+Welcome to the AWS Modernization Workshop Documentation.
+Here you are going to learn to ideate/plan, build, and launch an AWS Modernization Workshop.

 {{% notice warning %}}
 Please read this documentation in its entirety before starting to build a workshop, it will save you a lot of heartache and pain.